Self-Calibrated CLIP for Training-Free Open-Vocabulary Segmentation: Abstract

 \section{Abstract}

-Recent advancements in pre-trained vision-language models like CLIP, have enabled the task of open-vocabulary segmentation.
+Recent advancements in pre-trained vision-language models like CLIP have enabled the task of open-vocabulary segmentation.
 CLIP demonstrates impressive zero-shot capabilities in various downstream tasks that require holistic image understanding.
-However, due to its image-level pre-training, CLIP struggles to capture local details, resulting in poor performance in segmentation tasks.
-Our analysis reveals that anomaly tokens emerge during the forward pass, drawing excessive attention from normal patch tokens, thereby diminishing spatial awareness.
-To address this issue, we propose Self-Calibrated CLIP (SC-CLIP), a training-free method that calibrates CLIP to produce finer representations while preserving its original generalization ability, without introducing new parameters or relying on additional backbones.
-Specifically, we first identify and resolve the anomaly tokens to mitigate their negative impact.
-Next, we enhance feature discriminability and attention correlation by leveraging the semantic consistency found in CLIP's intermediate features.
-Furthermore, we explore how to effectively employ multi-level feature fusion under the training-free setting.
-Collectively, these strategies enhance CLIP's feature representation with greater granularity and coherence.
+However, due to the image-level contrastive learning and fully global feature interaction, ViT-based CLIP struggles to capture local details, resulting in poor performance in segmentation tasks.
+Our analysis of ViT-based CLIP reveals that anomaly tokens emerge during the forward process, attracting disproportionate attention from normal patch tokens and thereby diminishing spatial awareness.
+To address this issue, we propose Self-Calibrated CLIP (SC-CLIP), a training-free method that calibrates CLIP to generate finer representations while preserving its original generalization ability—without introducing new parameters or relying on additional backbones.
+Specifically, we mitigate the negative impact of anomaly tokens from two complementary perspectives.
+First, we explicitly identify the anomaly tokens and replace them based on local context.
+Second, we reduce their influence on normal tokens by enhancing feature discriminability and attention correlation, leveraging the inherent semantic consistency within CLIP's mid-level features.
+In addition, we introduce a two-pass strategy that effectively integrates multi-level features to enrich local details under the training-free setting.
+Together, these strategies enhance CLIP's feature representations with improved granularity and semantic coherence.
 Experimental results demonstrate the effectiveness of SC-CLIP, achieving state-of-the-art results across all datasets and surpassing previous methods by 9.5\%.
 Notably, SC-CLIP boosts the performance of vanilla CLIP ViT-L/14 by 6.8 times.
-Our source code is available \href{https://github.com/SuleBai/SC-CLIP}{here}.
+Furthermore, we discuss our method's applicability to other vision–language models and tasks for a comprehensive evaluation.
+Our source code is available at \url{https://github.com/SuleBai/SC-CLIP}.